About Kati Taunt

 • What do they need from us to feel safe?

-Children, adults and young people who have had multiple early traumatic experiences are caught in a loop of enacting the experience of trauma, being triggered repeated by things that remind them of the time when they needed to survive.
 Small reminders of early traumas (often not obvious to either themselves or others), can illicit big responses.
 Until these children, young people and adults feel safe they will struggle to progress academically, socially or emotionally.
 Traditional behavioural interventions are irrelevant, and rewards and sanctions aimed at the “thinking brain” have little impact as this part of the brain is not online when they do not feel safe.

 A Trauma-informed approach is not an enormous shift in the way in which services operate, more a thoughtful, logical shift for working out how people make sense and based on that how best to intervene to support traumatised youth and adults to develop and meet their potential.